 Alexander is the founder of a startup that creates milk-free “MilQ” made with peruvian quinoa.
-His company Rooted believes that good foods should support healthy ecosystems and thriving people.
+His company Rooted (now muyumilq) believes that good foods should support healthy ecosystems and thriving people.
 That’s why they source ancient crops at fair prices from smallholder farmers in the Andes.

 What is your background?
 What made you decide to become an entrepreneur?

 As an undergrad I loved anthropology but I wanted to experience what I had read about firsthand.
 This combined with my Peruvian heritage inspired me to move to the rural Andes.
 I found jobs in fair trade and microfinance where I gradually learned about building ethical supply chains for Andean smallholders.
 I realised that many farmers aspire to improve their own lives through business and so I began to see social entrepreneurship as part of the solution.

 Entrepreneurship is the potential to create change in the world by building a business, however large or small.
 This requires a willingness to take action towards a desired future in spite of risks and uncertainty.
 Peru is full of micro-entrepreneurs and their admirable work ethic is an inspiration for my own work.

 How and when did you know your idea was good enough to develop it?

 Andean civilisations developed some of the healthiest, most planet-friendly, and most diverse foods in the world.
 However, indigenous farmers today often live in poverty while native crops vanish and are replaced by “modern” commercial ones.